Average-case Speedup for Product Formulas: Preliminary: -Locality, Uniform Smoothness, and Hypercontractivity

-\end{prop} The partially traceless assumption $\tr_i(\vY) = 0$ makes it a \textit{non-commutative martingale}.\footnote{ $\CB(\CH_j)\otimes \vI_i \subset \CB(\CH_i\otimes\CH_j)$ is the filtration of von Neumann algebras.
-We will stick to the usual qubit picture and not take this formal route any further.} The martingale requirement, being partially traceless, holds for a wide range of applications, while Hypercontractivity as a black box is more ``global'' and requires strict $k$-locality.
-Although these two ideas are intimately related, we emphasize uniform smoothness is a versatile\footnote{In particular the above Hypercontractivity (Fact~\ref{fact:nc_hyper}) is restricted to qubits, (\cite{king2012Hypercontractivity} generalizes to other unital noise operators, on qubits), while uniform smoothness generalizes fairly easily. } and transparent driving horse, which implies Hypercontractivity (Corollary~\ref{cor:unif_implies_hyper}).
+We can rewrite Proposition~\ref{prop:unif_subsystem_recap} more formally \footnote{$\CB(\CH_j)\otimes \vI_i \subset \CB(\CH_i\otimes\CH_j)$ is the filtration of von Neumann algebras.
+We will mostly stick to the usual qubit picture.
+See Section~\ref{sec:subalgebras} for an analogous result entirely in terms of von Neumann algebras.}.
+For any matrix $\vK$,

+This martingale condition naturally appears in subroutines of quantum information applications, while Hypercontractivity as a black box is more ``rigid''.
+Although these two ideas are intimately related, we emphasize uniform smoothness is a versatile\footnote{In particular the above Hypercontractivity (Fact~\ref{fact:nc_hyper}) is restricted to qubits, (\cite{king2012Hypercontractivity} generalizes to other unital noise operators, on qubits), while uniform smoothness generalizes fairly easily. } and transparent driving horse, which implies, among other consequences, Hypercontractivity (Corollary~\ref{cor:unif_implies_hyper}).